MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 5. Select the option that best applies to what you want to do and follow the wizard.
 6. Once completed, run the `MOMCertImport.exe` tool to ensure Operations Manager has the new serial number (reversed) of the certificate if it changed; see the above section for further details.

-If certificate renewal via this method is not available, use the prior steps to request a new certificate or with the organization’s certificate authority.
+If certificate renewal via this method isn't available, use the prior steps to request a new certificate or with the organization’s certificate authority.
 Install and import (MOMCertImport) the new certificate for use by Operations Manager.

 ### Optional: Configure certificate auto-enrollment and renewal